hashicorp/design-system/website/docs/components/tooltip/partials/code/how-to-use.md

   </Hds::TooltipButton>
 ```

+!!!
+Warning

+If you enable the `allowHTML` option:
+- be sure to sanitize your data
+- to maintain accessibility, do not include interactive content such as links or buttons
+- we recommend using only basic inline-level text formatting tags such as `strong` or `em`; using block-level tags such as `div` or `p` will make the HTML syntax invalid

+!!!

 ### Ember modifier

 An Ember modifier is available if your use case requires attaching a tooltip to an element than is already interactive (to be accessible, tooltips should only be attached to interactive elements, like buttons, links, inputs, etc).